kh9sd/UniversalTuringMachine/README.md

 `config.py` contains a dictionary that defines what character are defined by the 0th symbol, 1st symbol, etc

-Any change that isn't extending the dictionary for symbols is purely visual in regards to whether or not a TM will halt.

 Example: we have the dictionary
 ```
 sym_dict = {